 Every scar cover-up and the process in designing it is a very individual experience.
 To help in beginning the planning process, here's some things to keep in mind that ensure the best cover-up possible:

 Scars must be at a certain point in healing before they can be tattooed.
-Scars that are red or pinkish still need time to heal; tattooing over a scar at this stage will cause damage to the healing layers of skin and further slow the healing process.
+Typically, scars that are red or pinkish still need time to heal; tattooing over a scar at this stage will cause damage to the healing layers of skin and further slow the healing process.
 Scars that are as close to lacking pink as possible are healed enough to be tattooed.
+In cases of hyperpigmentation in a very old scar, I will recommend testing a small area by tattooing over it briefly with water only to determine if the area is healed enough to tattoo.

 Everyone's rate of scar healing is different.
 Shallow scars may only take months to go from a pinkish stage to being healed enough to tattoo, while deeper scars may take years.
 Some topical products such as Mederma can help with fresh or shallow scars, but ultimately it's up to one's body to determine how quickly one will heal.